Iosif Florianovich Geilman: Childhood and teenage years

-The War Years
+War years

 In June 1941, just before the Great Patriotic War broke out, Pavel Saveliev, the first chairman of the All-Russian Society of the Deaf, asked Iosif to serve as a guide and interpreter for a group of 300 deaf children embarking on a boat tour on the Volga River from Moscow to Astrakhan.
 However, World War II impeded the plans, and Iosif and the group were stranded in the city of Yaroslavl.
 Between 1941 and 1943, the young man was responsible for caring for these deaf children.
-In 1944, after the siege was lifted, Iosif returned to Leningrad to discover that his parents had not survived the severe days of starvation and privation during the Siege of Leningrad.
+In 1944, after the siege was lifted, Iosif returned to Leningrad to discover that his parents had not survived the severe days of starvation and privation during the siege of Leningrad.
 To commemorate his parents, Iosif began working as a sign language interpreter for the All-Russian Society of the Deaf.
 It was also during these years that Iosif reunited with Marina, a childhood friend.
-Marina’s family offered him hospitality when he had nowhere to go, and the two soon married.
+Marina's family offered him hospitality when he had nowhere to go, and the two soon married.